Guide to US Expat Taxes in Germany

 • If you plan to sell your home after fewer than ten years, you will pay significant capital gains taxes to the German government.

-• If you plan to use the property for rental income, beware of the laws there that are protecting renters; they are robust.
+• If you plan to use the property for rental income, beware of the laws that protect renters; they are robust.
 They could potentially lead to trouble as a landlord if you don’t prepare ahead of time.

 Renting Property